whereswaldo93/CS2450-group4/task_manager_app/docs/validation_scenarios.md

 * **Observations:** The `refresh_tasks` method correctly pulled the new data from the `GUIController`.
 * *[Screenshot placeholder: GUI showing the populated input fields and the resulting Treeview row]*

-## Scenario 2: GUI Interaction - Add a Task with Invalid Date (Error Handling)
+## Scenario 2: GUI Interaction - Add a Task with Invalid Date
 **Objective:** Validate that business logic errors in the Model are correctly caught and displayed by the View.
 * **Steps:**
     1. Enter "Invalid Date Task" in the Title field.